-The provision for current income tax in 2023, 2022 and 2021 pertains to the special rate of 5% on taxable gross income of CEC and CATS - Philippine Branch.
+The provision for current income tax in nine months ended September 30, 2024 and 2023 pertains to the special rate of 5% on taxable gross income of CEC and CATS - Philippine Branch.

 Based on the National Internal Revenue Code Sec 27, MCIT of two percent (2%) of the gross income as of the end of taxable year is imposed on corporation beginning on the fourth taxable year immediately following the year in which such corporation started its commercial operation when the MCIT is greater than the regular corporate income computed for the taxable year.
 The Group is subject to MCIT beginning 2015.